dense-analysis/pricewarp/README.md

 Run `bin/ingest` to load cryptocurrency price data into the database.
 This should be run periodically to get the latest prices for cryptocurrencies.

+Storing this price data can take up lots of space.
+You can condense the price data into daily average prices by running `./condense-prices.sh`.

 ## Sending Email Alerts

 Run `bin/notify` to send price alert emails using the SMTP credentials set in